toliaqat/xenon-wiki/Task-Service-Tutorial.md

     public QueryTask exampleQueryTask;
 }
 ```

+Note that the same options can be set at runtime, if the service author overrides getDocumentTemplate().
+See the ExampleService for how this is done.

 Here is our definition of the sub stage.
 This task only has two sub stages: